“The Bow and Zen are One.”

 - Prithvi or Dhara: Earth, fertility, reproduction or support

 - Aditya or Pratyusha: Eternal light or the bright dawn

 - Dyaus or Prabhasa: sky or light

-One day the 8 Vasus were walking thru the forest with their wives when suddenly Dyaus’ wife spots a lovely cow and convinced her husband to steel it.
-He convinces his seven brother to help him.
+One day the 8 Vasus were walking through the forest with their wives when suddenly Dyaus’ wife spots a lovely cow and convinces her husband to steal it.
+He convinces his seven brothers to help him.
 Of course it turned out to be Vashishta’s prize cow Kamadenu, and he knew right away what was happening.
 He quickly caught up with them and sentenced them to be born as mortal humans on earth.
-They plead with him for leniency so he allowed that seven of them would live less than one year on earth, only Dyaus would have to live out the full span.
+They pleaded with him for leniency so he allowed seven of them to live less than one year on earth; only Dyaus would have to live out the full span.
 They requested that Ganga-ma be their mother and this led to her affair with King Shantanu where she killed the first seven children she bore to him without allowing him to ask any questions.
 The eighth child grew up to be the powerful Bhishma.

 This doesn’t seem like much but this momentary lapse of judgement by the Vasu’s when Dyaus gives into his emotional nature is considered to be the start of the whole Mahabharata war.
 This is how addiction and bad habits get us: we just give into the once and the next thing we know we have a war on our hands.
 The ultimate lesson is: don’t give your power away.

 But there is also something deeper to these 8 Vasus.
 The pole star is often compared to the spinal cord and the other seven Vasus relate with the 7 chakra which are the ultimate power source of the body.
 In order to harness this energy we are told over and over again not to be a slave to our emotions and our desires.